vibewell25/vibewell/PROJECT-IMPROVEMENTS-SUMMARY.md

+# Project Improvements Summary for Vibewell

+## Current Status

+The Vibewell project has made significant progress but several inconsistencies and duplication issues need to be addressed before completion:

+## Duplicate Files and Inconsistencies

+### Authentication Hooks
+- **Multiple auth hooks**: Found several implementations (`useAuth.ts`, `use-auth.ts`, `unified-auth.ts`, `use-unified-auth.ts`)
+- **Inconsistent imports**: Different components import auth hooks from different locations (`@/lib/auth`, `@/contexts/auth-context`)
+- **Action needed**: Standardize on `use-unified-auth.ts` as the single source of truth

+### Form Validation
+- **Multiple implementations**: Form validation logic exists in both utility files and individual components
+- **Found in**: `src/utils/form-validation.ts` and several component files implementing their own validation
+- **Action needed**: Standardize all form validation to use the centralized utility

+### Documentation Inconsistencies
+- Conflicting project status information across multiple files
+- Outdated task lists that don't reflect current progress
+- Duplicate implementation documents with potentially conflicting information

+## Priority Tasks for Project Completion

+1. **Code Consolidation**
+   - Eliminate duplicate auth hook implementations
+   - Standardize form validation across all components
+   - Remove duplicate component implementations

+2. **Documentation Cleanup**
+   - Consolidate status documents into a single source of truth
+   - Update task lists to reflect current progress
+   - Remove or update outdated documentation

+3. **Testing Infrastructure**
+   - Current test coverage is only 4.24%
+   - Implement the test coverage plan with priority on core business logic
+   - Fix existing test imports to use the correct hooks and utilities

+4. **Service Implementation**
+   - Complete TODOs in notification services, security monitoring, and auth systems
+   - Implement email sending functionality in relevant services
+   - Complete MFA middleware implementation

+## Next Steps

+1. **Immediate (This Sprint)**
+   - Run duplicate file detection and consolidation
+   - Update all imports to use standardized hooks and utilities
+   - Fix critical TODOs in security and authentication services

+2. **Short-term (1-2 Weeks)**
+   - Finish component standardization for high-priority components
+   - Increase test coverage to at least 20% for critical paths
+   - Complete documentation consolidation

+3. **Medium-term (1 Month)**
+   - Implement remaining service TODOs
+   - Reach 40% test coverage
+   - Complete accessibility implementation

+This document supersedes previous project status documents and should be considered the authoritative source for project status as of the current date.

 # Vibewell Project Improvements Summary

 This document summarizes all the improvements implemented to enhance the Vibewell application's quality, performance, and security.
 The following improvements focus on establishing a robust testing infrastructure, performance optimization, and security hardening.